rahulgopinath/rahulgopinath.github.io/_posts/2010-11-29-distributed-http-caching-mechanisms.markdown

 One aspect of this distributed system is that the caches co-ordinate among themselves to determine if the requests can be fulfilled without contacting the upstream servers.
 In this way the traffic to the original content servers are minimized.
 A host of cache communication protocols are used for this purpose depending on the type of caching needed and the network topology.

 Some of these cache protocols as specified in RFC 3040[7] are: ICP[2] CARP[3] Digests[4] HTCP[5]
-WCCP[6] other mechanisms for cooperative caching include ICAP[8], non HTTP mechanisms like *memcached* and others.
+WCCP[6] other mechanisms for cooperative caching include ICAP[8], non HTTP mechanisms like *Memcached* and others.
 This survey documents and compares the characteristics of various caching protocols.

 Some protocols are oriented towards a particular kind of deployment, e.g ICP is oriented towards a hierarchical model of deployment while CARP is oriented towards a flat deployment.
 Some protocols allow easy addition of new caches to the cluster while some like WCCP has inherent restrictions on the number of caches that can serve at a single level.
 A few of the protocols have restrictions as the the environments in which they can be deployed, and are different from the other caches.
 For e.g WCCP can only be deployed as an Intercepting Proxy and requires specialized equipment or operating system support to function.
 It is also limited to subnets in terms of the cache membership.
 On the other hand ICP requires use of UDP which may prevent it from operating across fire-walls.
 This survey will also document the common deployment scenarios for each protocol.